Heart (band): 2016–present: Hiatus, side projects, and reunion

 On the morning of August 27, 2016, Ann's husband Dean Wetter was arrested and subsequently pleaded guilty to assaulting Nancy's 16-year-old twin sons after the boys had left the door to his RV open.
 The incident took place during a Heart performance at the White River Amphitheater in Auburn, Washington, the previous night.
 Although the band played the remaining 2016 tour dates that were already booked, the Wilson sisters only spoke to one another through third parties for the remainder of the tour.
-The pair's relationship was strained by the incident; an April 2017 article in Rolling Stone reported that although they remained on amicable terms, they had not spoken to one another since the 2016 tour ended, and only sporadically contacted one another through text messaging.
+The pair's relationship was strained by the incident; an April 2017 article in Rolling Stone reported that they had not spoken to one another since the 2016 tour ended and only sporadically contacted one another through text messaging.
 Following the end of the tour in October 2016, the sisters opted to tour with their own side-project bands.
 In April 2017, both sisters said the band had not permanently disbanded with Ann saying they were simply on hiatus.

 In February 2019, Heart announced their hiatus had ended and they would embark on the Love Alive tour in the summer.
 In March 2019, both sisters reunited on stage for the first time since the band went on hiatus, at the Love Rock NYC benefit concert.
 Although Ann and Nancy were reuniting, the former Heart members who had joined Nancy's solo effort were not invited back, and the new lineup consisted of Ann's touring band, replacing Ben Smith on drums, Dan Rothchild on bass, and Chris Joyner on keyboards.
 In June 2019, the band announced the Love Alive tour had been extended through October 2019.

+In 2022, Nancy Wilson announced her own version of Heart, called Nancy Wilson's Heart.
+She has been touring under that name, playing a list consisting primarily of Heart songs.

+In the last few days of December 2023, Heart played together for the first time in four years, with two concerts in California followed by a New Year's Eve concert in Seattle, and Ann Wilson's band Tripsitter as backup musicians.
+On New Year's Day, they performed "Barracuda" and "Magic Man" during the first intermission at the 2024 NHL Winter Classic in Seattle.
+On January 29, 2024, Heart announced their 2024 Royal Flush World Tour, where they would be playing several dates with Cheap Trick, Def Leppard, Journey, and Squeeze.
+The summer 2024 UK and Europe dates were canceled because Ann Wilson had undergone a medical procedure in late May, which was later revealed to be the removal of a cancerous growth.
+Heart continued to tour in North America in 2025.